kstenschke/doShell/README.md

 * Automation of simulated user control (of foremost) web browser and terminal operations
-* Built-in shorthand-commands to ease various operations that are overly complicated or simply not easily memorable in plain shell script (string-manipulation in variables, files and clipboard; randomization etc.)
+* Built-in shorthands and commands to ease various operations that are overly complicated or simply not easily memorable in plain shell script (string-manipulation in variables, files and clipboard; randomization etc.)
 * doShell provides cross-platform commands for easily using GUI dialogs